goadesign/oauth2/README.md

 The implementation of these methods can take advantage of the errors defined in this package.
 In particular the `NewError` function should be used to create the instances of errors returned by the methods.

+The [https://github.com/goadesign/examples/security](security example) contains a complete implementation of a OAuth2 provider as well as instructions for how to use the generated client to make requests to go through the authorization flow.